-One of the direct valorisation forms of harvested macrophytes is fish breeding (Iqbal 1999, Alaerts 1996, Skillicorn 1993).
-The fish form a product with a more important added value than the macrophytes themselves.
-The pool S, with an area of about 30 m2 and a depth of 50 cm was divided in two equal sections by a plastic grid and sown with minnows of Tilapia nilotica originating from the river Niger.
-The average size was in the order of 10 cm (12g) and the initial density about 5 to 6 individuals a square meter (70 g/m2).
+The fish pond, with an area of about 30 m2 and a depth of 50 cm was divided in two equal sections by a plastic grid and sown with minnows of Tilapia nilotica originating from the adjacent river Niger.
+The starting size was about 10 cm (12g) and initial density about 5 individuals a square meter (70 g/m2).

-In part S1, the fish were not fed, while in the part S2, the Tilapia were fed with a mixture of the Duckweed harvested on the basins B16 to B18.
-The nutrition, of about 500 grams of fresh duckweed a day per kilo of fish fresh weight (Skillicorn 1993), was consumed in few hours.
-In both compartments the Fishes could feed on naturally present invertebrates and plankton.
+In one part, the fish were not fed, while in the second part, the Tilapia were fed with 500 grams of Duckweed freshly harvested on the three basins (Skillicorn 1993)In both compartments the fishes could feed on naturally present invertebrates and plankton.

-3. RESULTS
+RESULTS